 Reported in almost every country in the world and in all 50 states, the novel coronavirus has created widespread panic and an almost apocalyptic vibe.
 The 24/7 news updates—often sharing conflicting advice and information—have led to fearmongering, confusion, and a ton of anxiety.
-And, while governors across the nation struggle with how soon to open up, total U.S. infection rates are rising again after first dropping and then plateauing.
-So, the best thing to do right now is STAY AT HOME as much as you can and, yes, WEAR A FACE MASK when you're out in public and social distancing is not possible.
+And, after a summer breather of lowered infection rates in the original U.S. hot zones (even as other regions of the country saw initial spikes), we're watching the numbers creep up again.
+So, the best thing to do right now is STAY AT HOME as much as you can and, yes, WEAR A FACE MASK when you're out in public, gathering in groups, and social distancing is not possible.
 Also, read up!
 Our coronavirus guide, complete with FAQs, comes from a panel of top pros and cites dozens of studies so you can protect yourself, and others, with the very latest information available.

 We went to some of the nation's top experts in infectious disease to bring you the most up-to-date information possible.